wi-ski/claude-code-source-code-deobfuscation/README.md

-# Claude Code (Research Preview) Cleanroom Transpilation
+# Claude Code (Research Preview) Cleanroom Deobfuscation

 **DISCLAIMER:**

-This is a cleanroom transpilation of the official Claude Code npm package.
+This is a cleanroom of the official Claude Code npm package.

 Learn more at https://ghuntley.com/tradecraft